cc24853/Final_Project_Documentation/README.md

 Project requirements
 http://www.ebredder.org/Docs/ETRDocumentationv2.pdf

-Introduction: My project was to write a linux driver.
-This driver would be capable of reponding when installed and removed.
+Introduction: My project was to write a mouse driver for linux.
+It would have basic functionality that one would expect from a mouse.
-It would respond with a print to console.

 Milestone A: The first hurdle was figuring out how to even begin.
 Knowing quite little about linux the first thing I did was start googling.